-Definition: This data element counts the number of vehicles in-transport involved in the crash.
+Definition: This data element is a count of the number of motor vehicles in-transport involved in the crash.
 Legally parked vehicles are not included.

-Additional Information: This data element is the count of all vehicles in the Vehicle data file and is the count where "Unit Type" = 1.
+Additional Information: This data element is derived as the count of all vehicles in the crash where "Unit Type" = 1.
+It is the number of records in the Vehicle data file.

-This data element also appears in the Vehicle and Person data files and in the Parkwork data file as PVE_FORMS.
+This data element also appears in the Vehicle and Person data files, and in the Parkwork data file as PVE FORMS.